Consensys/quorum/docs/Permissioning/Usage.md

   subOrgList: null
 }
 ```
 For adding a sub org the enode id is not mandatory.
 For the newly created sub org if the org admin desires to add an administration account, the org admin account will have to first create a role with `isAdmin` flag as `Y` and then assign this role to the account which belongs to the sub org.
 Once assigned the account will act as org admin at sub org level.
-Refer to [add new role api](./Permissioning%20apis.md#quorumpermissionaddnewrole)
+Refer to [addNewRole API](./Permissioning%20apis.md#quorumpermissionaddnewrole)
 ```$xslt
 > quorumPermission.addNewRole("ORG1.SUB1", "SUBADMIN", 3, false, true,{from: eth.accounts[0]})
 {